ATS-Hackerman/ATS-Hackerman/README.md

 I'm Adrian
 ----------
 **Currently**
-- 🎓 Software engineering bachelor student at OsloMet
+- 🎓 Taking Software Engineering Bachelor at OsloMet
 - 💻 First line of IT service at OsloMet

 **Languages**